drscotthawley/panotti/README.md

 # Panotti
-Stereo Audio Classifier in Keras
+Multi-Channel Audio Classifier in Keras

 ![Panotti_IMG](https://upload.wikimedia.org/wikipedia/commons/a/af/Panoteanen.jpg)

-This is a version of my [audio-classifier-keras-cnn](https://github.com/drscotthawley/audio-classifier-keras-cnn) repo.
-Please refer to that.

-Different with Panotti is it has been generalized beyond mono audio, to include stereo or even more "channels"
+This is a version of the [audio-classifier-keras-cnn](https://github.com/drscotthawley/audio-classifier-keras-cnn) repo (which is a hack of **@keunwoochoi**'s compact_cnn code, which is itself derivative of LeCun's work).
+Difference with Panotti is, it has been generalized beyond mono audio, to include stereo or even more "channels."
+And it's undergone many refinements.

 ## Dependencies
-* Python
+* Python (3.5 or 2.7)
 * numpy
 * keras
-* theano or tensorflow (as backends)
+* tensorflow or theano (as backends)
 * librosa
+* optional: pygame (for exampes/headgames.py)

 ## Quick Start
 * In `Samples/`, create  subdirectories for each class and put your audio files in them.